 No quantitative data are available, but anecdotal information indicates that the species is uncommon to rare even in the areas where it occurs (Taylor 1962).
 When commissioned, collectors have had difficulty-finding animals.

 An apparently strong tie to evergreen forest makes this species sensitive to forest degradation processes, including fires and logging.
-Its long larval stage requiring clear, clean streams adds a further sensitivity to drought and pollution.
+Its long larval stage requiring clear, clean streams adds a further sensitivity to pollution.

 Maintaining the protected areas in the northern and western mountains of Thailand, safeguarding these from further fire and encroachment impacts, and further developing the protected areas system of eastern Myanmar are recommended for this species.
 Research into life history, taxonomy and population size and threats are needed.

 What used to be recognized as Brachytarsophrys carinense in southern China is now identified as the distinct species B. platyparietus.
 Records from the Tay Nguyen plateau of south-central Viet Nam represent Megophys intermedia (Orlov et al. 2000)